CruizeFinance/watch_dog/README.md

 ### How does the smart contract work?
 The hedged asset along with the price floor is stored in the contract sturcture. <br>

-As an when the assets value increases, the price floor adjusts to the 85% of the current(increased) asset value in the market. <br>
+As and when the assets value increases, the price floor adjusts to the 85% of the current(increased) asset value in the market. <br>

 An upkeep task scheduled uses Chainlinks price feed registry/Oracle to get price information of an asset at a constant interval. <br>